-(If you currently reside in an apartment subsidized by HUD and have a question regarding your rental assistance, apartment, or management; or if you are interested in learning more about rental assistance administered by NDHFA)
+(If you currently reside in an apartment subsidized by HUD and have a question regarding your rental assistance, apartment, or management; or if you are interested in learning more about the rental assistance available statewide that is administered by NDHFA)

-ND Department of Labor - Human Rights Division
+Department of Labor and Human Rights – Bismarck

-(The Human Rights Division of the ND Department of Labor receives and investigates complaints of unlawful housing discrimination)
+(The Department of Labor and Human Rights receives and investigates complaints of unlawful housing discrimination)